For the protection of people and the environment

 Companies are obliged to adopt a policy statement.
 As part of their due diligence, they must also introduce systematic risk management, conduct risk analyses and embed all risks and preventive measures, document them and make them publicly accessible (for example in the CSR report).
 In addition, companies must establish a complaints procedure.

-In Germany, there are currently about 900 companies (with more than 3,000 employees) that will be affected by the Act on Corporate Due Diligence Obligations in Supply Chains, as of January 2023.
-From 2024, a total of 4,800 companies (with 1,000 employees or more) are expected to be affected.
+In Germany, there are currently about 900 companies (with more than 3,000 employees) that have been affected by the German Supply Chain Act (LkSG) since it entered into force in January 2023.
+A further 4,800 companies (with 1,000 employees or more) are thought to have been affected when the German law’s scope extended in 2024.

 Companies are obligated to ensure transparency in their entire supply chain in the future.
 They must guarantee that their own business unit, as well as all suppliers and upstream suppliers, comply with social and ecological standards in order to avoid sanctions and damage to their reputations.